prtkgpt/questdb.io/docs/api/java.md

 ---
 title: Embedded Java API
 sidebar_label: Java (embedded)
+description:
-description: How to use the Java API.
+  Tutorial showing how to use the embedded version of QuestDB in a Java application.
 ---

 QuestDB is written in Java and can be used as any other Java library.
 Moreover,